 While Apple’s cables are more expensive than those of other manufacturers, you can’t really go wrong if you buy a Thunderbolt cable from Apple.
 The specs are clear, so you know what you’re getting.

 For plain USB-C, it’s a bit different.
-If you have a recent iPad, and either sync content from your Mac or back up your iPad to your Mac, then you know that data synchronization is quite slow.
+If you have a recent iPhone or iPad with a USB-C port, and either sync content from your Mac or back up your iPad to your Mac, then you know that data synchronization is quite slow.
 This is because the charging cable that Apple provides in the box only goes up to 480 Mbps.
 This low speed applies to both the USB-C (to USB-C) Charge Cable that comes with iPad models that have a USB-C port (not a Lightning port), as well as for the USB-C to Lightning Cable that comes with iPad models with Lightning ports (the latter cable also comes with iPhones).

-If you have an iPad or iPhone with a Lightning port, unfortunately, Apple’s Lightning ports to date have only supported 480 Mbps data sync speeds, so don’t expect a third-party cable to make syncing any faster.
+If you have an iPad or iPhone with a Lightning port, these devices only support 480 Mbps data sync speeds, so don’t expect a third-party cable to make syncing any faster.
+And the iPhone 15 and iPhone 15 Plus, which have USB-C ports, are limited to the slower USB 2.0 speed.

-However, with more recent iPad models that have a USB-C port instead of Lightning, you can transfer data much faster—even at Thunderbolt speed—but you’ll need to buy a cable that supports it.
+However, with most current iPad models, and with the iPhone 15 Pro and Pro Max, which have a USB-C port instead of Lightning, you can transfer data much faster—even at Thunderbolt speed—but you’ll need to buy a cable that supports it.
+(As of September 2023, the only iPad with a lightning port that Apple sells is the iPad 9th generation.)
 You don’t necessarily need to buy a Thunderbolt cable, but you might as well, given the similar pricing and potential to avoid confusion in case you re-purpose the cable in the future.
 You can buy a cable from Apple or from a number of familiar, trustworthy brands, such as Anker, CalDigit, OWC, etc. If you sync often, you should get a cable that provides both power and better data throughput, such as Apple’s or Belkin’s Thunderbolt 3 cables mentioned in the next section of this article.

 One cable to rule them all?